OptiMind: Teaching LLMs to Think Like Optimization Experts: Introduction

 We evaluate our approach on the recently released \textsc{gpt-oss-20b}, applying both training-data and inference enhancements.
 To ensure reliable evaluation, we carefully re-clean three of the most challenging public benchmarks.
-On average, \emph{OptiMind} improves performance by 14 percentage points across the evaluated benchmarks compared to the base model.
+Across these benchmarks, \emph{OptiMind} improves absolute accuracy over the \textsc{gpt-oss-20b} base model by between $13\%$ and $21\%$ and consistently outperforms other open-source models of comparable or larger size, while approaching the performance of proprietary frontier models.
 An ablation study confirms that both training-data and inference components contribute significantly to these improvements.
 We further show that incorporating hints improves accuracy across multiple models, pointing to the robustness of our approach.
 Our contributions are summarized as follows:

-\begin{itemize}[leftmargin=*] \item We introduce a domain-informed error analysis framework that semi-automatically cleans and improves training data for optimization formulation tasks. \item We propose a multi-turn inference pipeline that integrates class-specific error summaries with self-consistency and solver feedback to iteratively refine LLM outputs. \item We conduct extensive empirical evaluation on three manually cleaned benchmarks, showing that our \emph{OptiMind} framework -- combining enhanced training data, domain expertise, and feedback-guided inference -- substantially improves formulation accuracy achieving state-of-the-art results. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We introduce a domain-informed error analysis framework that semi-automatically cleans and improves training data for optimization formulation tasks. \item We train a 20B-parameter \textsc{gpt-oss-20b} variant on the semi-automatically cleaned data, yielding a strong open-source model for optimization formulation. \item We propose a inference pipeline that integrates class-specific error summaries as error-analysis-based hints, enabling optional test-time scaling with majority voting and self-correction. \item We conduct extensive empirical evaluation on three manually cleaned benchmarks, showing that our \emph{OptiMind} framework substantially improves formulation accuracy, surpasses all open-source baselines of similar or larger size, and achieves performance competitive with much larger proprietary frontier models. \end{itemize}

 Together, these results demonstrate the importance of domain knowledge in making LLMs more reliable for optimization, advancing the broader goal of intelligent automation in decision-making.
 We plan to open-source our framework, data, cleaned benchmarks, and error analysis methods to enable further progress in the community.